- Research article

 Cox regression was also performed for the follow-up analysis taking into account the time variable.
 All the analyses were performed by the statistical package SPSS v.13.0.

-Prevalence of main conventional risk factors in cases and controls are reported in Table 1.
+Prevalence of classical risk factors among cases and controls are reported in Table 1.

 We have found a statistically significant difference between cases and controls for smoking (79.1% in cases vs 59.7% in controls, p < 10-4) and familial history of CAD (62.3% vs 20.2%, p < 10-4).
 Significant differences were observed also for hypertension (33.9% vs 16.3%, p = 0.002) and for hypercolesterolemia (54.9% vs 35.7%, p = 0.001).